Skip to content

 Conclusion: Buy for the Load, Not the Look

 Furniture rarely fails because of its appearance; it fails because its material specifications were misassigned to its real-world Performance Load.
 By treating durability as a calculation, you ensure your investment ages predictably.
+A $2,000 sofa that lasts 10 years is cheaper than a $900 sofa replaced every 2–3 years.
 At VBU, we don't guess—we engineer for longevity.

 1. What is the best fabric for pets in a city apartment?